 Founded in 2004 by teachers and social entrepreneurs Chris Balme and Melia Dicker, Spark strengthens the communities we work in through two paths: by helping underserved youth become motivated learners and connected community members, and by encouraging adults to nurture the next generation through mentoring and volunteerism.
 Nearly all Spark students come from neighborhoods where dropout rates climb as high as 35%.

 Growing rapidly since its inception, Spark's reach continues to expand annually.
 Now serving students from coast to coast as a national organization, Spark expanded from the San Francisco Bay Area to Los Angeles in 2010, Chicago in 2011, Oakland in 2012 and Philadelphia in 2013.

-Since 2004, and with more than 3,000 students served, the results are clear: 90% of Spark students enter high school on-track, compared to an average of 70% of their peers!
+Since 2004, and with more than 5,000 students served, the results are clear: 92% of Spark students have graduated or are on track to graduate on time, compared to an average of 68% in districts Spark serves!